jakebyford/linkedinApplicantTrackingSystem/README.md

 ```bash
 pip install -r requirements.txt
 ```
+Watch for this: ```ERROR: Ignored the following versions that require a different python version``` May need to pip install some dependencies separately if not using python 3.9

 4. Set up configuration:
 - Create a `config.py` file with your `my_path` for job descriptions